rodrigobrito/SimpleSampleCrlSqlServer/README.md

-# Simple sample of CRL use on SQL Server
+# Simple sample of CRL on SQL Server